munificent/hauberk/docs/mage.md

     * Gale: generates a wind which damages and pushes back adjacent enemies.
     * Icicle: fires an icicle at a chosen target.
 May freeze the target.

-* Conjuring: The magic of space
+* Conjuring: Moving things through space (and time?)

     * Flee: moves the player to a random nearby tile.
     * Escape: like Flee but with a greater radius.